serkanyazicioglu/EntityFrameworkRepository/README.md

     }
 ```

-You may remove the abstract modifier if you want to use generic repositories or you may create individual repository classes for your tables if you want to set specific properties for that table.
+You may remove the abstract modifier if you want to use generic repositories or you may create individual repository classes for your tables if you want to set specific properties for that object.

 ```
 public class MemberRepository : BaseSqlRepository<Member>